Background and activities

 Scientific, academic and artistic work

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2018) Emotional Over- and Undereating in Children: A Longitudinal Analysis of Child and Contextual Predictors.
-Child Development.
+- (2019) Emotional Over- and Undereating in Children: A Longitudinal Analysis of Child and Contextual Predictors.
+Child Development. vol. 90 (6).